Trigun: Plot

+In Trigun Maximum, Wolfwood finds the missing Vash and both continue their fight against the Gung-go Guns, which often causes the two clash with each other over Vash's obsession with pacifism.
+Hoppered the Gauntlet, a survivor of July, seeks revenge on Vash, but is killed by his partners as Knives ordered them not to kill their target but tormenting him.
 Vash eventually fights Knives, but is defeated.
-Wolfwood betrays Knives and saves Vash.
-In the aftermath, Wolfwood dies fighting one of the Gung-Hos; his friend, Livio, joins Vash's cause while grieving for his friend's death.
-As Knives approaches the city with the "Ark", a floating ship designed to leave humans without any resources and end life on the planet, Knives begins dueling with Vash.
-Throughout his past battles that required him to use the Angel's Arm, Vash has transformed into a regular human signified by his blond hair now turned black.
+However, Wolfwood, revealed to be one of Knives' subordinates, betrays him and saves Vash.
+In the aftermath, Wolfwood dies after using a drug during fighting one of the Gung-Hos; his friend, Livio, joins Vash's cause as he grieves for his friend's death.
+As Knives approaches the city with the Ark, a floating ship designed to leave humans without any resources and end life on the planet, Knives begins dueling with Vash.
+Following his past battles that required him to use the Angel's Arm, Vash has transformed into a regular human, as signified by his blond hair turning black.
+Vash breaks his pacifist vow by killing Legato to protect Livio.
 Knives also starts losing the powers he stored with the Ark through Vash's actions.
 Vash then saves his brother from the vengeful ships from Earth.
-Following his defeat, Knives uses his last powers to help his weakened brother by creating a small fruit tree to feed him.
+Following his defeat, Knives uses his remaining power to help his weakened brother by creating a small fruit tree to feed him.
 After his brother's death, Vash continues his travels on the planet with Meryl and Milly.